hadley/recipes/recipes/main-chicken/new-improved-country-captain-chicken-curry.md

----
-name: New Improved COUNTRY CAPTAIN CHICKEN CURRY
+# New Improved COUNTRY CAPTAIN CHICKEN CURRY
-source: Original recipe Joy of Cooking
+From: Original recipe Joy of Cooking
-comments: "Modified by AW. \nA great mild curry two pan dinner for two.
-Serves four with accompanying dishes like naan breads and Indian condiments like chutneys, cucumbers in yogurt, sliced bananas, nuts  etc.\n\nDouble or triple recipe for more servings."
----

 * 2 chicken breasts, skinned and cut into cubes
 * 2 heaped tablespoons butter